laurentszyster/fragment.js/README.md

 - **qsa**: a DOM selector
 - **$**: a single DOM element

-With a clean API - without function dispatch on argument type - `fragment.js` prevents all the subtle bugs possible with a confusing API and allows code analysis tools to do their job.
+Without dispatch on arguments types and arrity (à la JQuery), the API of `fragment.js` avoids all the bugs made possible by such ambiguous interfaces.

+Last but not least, this API is final, there will be no addition besides extensions of the `Fragment` prototype defined by its applications.

 Extensions
 ---